SNSemenova/JSgame/README.md

 ## 🕹️ Game Description

 Buttons appear randomly on the screen.
 Your goal is to click them before they disappear.
-The more you manage to click in time — the higher your score!
+You win if you last the entire allotted time.

 ## 📦 Tech Stack